anderssonlab/ChromTransfer/README.md

 # The method was tested on Linux SMP Debian 4.19.208-1 x86_64 with NVIDIA Quadro RTX 6000

-# Before start the prediction you need to install the tl_andersson.yml environent:
+# Before start the prediction you need to install the tl_andersson.yml environment:

   conda env create -f tl_andersson.yml